Mennash17/ASWE_NU_DjangoProject/README.md

 - **Task List**: Displays all tasks with their details.

+###Phase 2:
-Phase 2 Will include all or at least some of these adds to enhance its functionality:
+Will include all or at least some of these adds to enhance its functionality:

 1. **User Authentication**:
    - Allow users to register, log in, and manage their own tasks.